PowerMizzou - Redemption times two for Mizzou

 “That really bothered me and I’m sure glad he played so well.
 He played so well.”

 “In practice all the time,” he said forcefully.
 “In practice.
 That’s why he’s the starting quarterback.
 Why are we still asking questions to defend Brady Cook right now?
-The dude’s a good football.
+The dude’s a good football player.
 He’s a really good football player.
 Quit asking me about him.”

 Drinkwitz had the pulpit and he was going to use it to defend the leader of his football team.
 Cook has taken plenty of bullets.
 And some of them, if we’re being honest, have been deserved.
 He hasn’t been great.
 Sometimes he hasn’t even be good.
 But he has always shown up.
 He has answered every question and owned every mistake.
 And on Saturday, when his team and his coach needed a win like they’ve never needed one before in his four years on campus, Cook showed up and delivered.
 He drove the Tigers from their own 18 to the Kansas State 39 to set up the game-winning kick.